coltongrainger/neural-network/posts/2018-09-10-leah-buechley.md

 - Colton Grainger
 - Julie Hayes
 date: 2018-09-15
-abstract:
+---

-- [Leah Buechley](http://leahbuechley.com/) is an alumna of CU Boulder (PhD in Computer Science).
+[Leah Buechley](http://leahbuechley.com/) is an alumna of CU Boulder (PhD in Computer Science).
 Her 2008 thesis was *[An investigation of computational textiles with applications to education and design](http://www.cs.colorado.edu/events/defenses/2007-2008/buechley.html)*.
 Since 2008 she's worked as a designer, engineer, and educator.
 She presently runs a design firm, [Rural/Digital](https://www.rural-digital.com/), in Albuquerque, New Mexico.

----
+## Transcript

 JH: What was your path to CU Boulder?